Open Source Licences Wars - Revision 2

 Introduction

 When Joel Spolsky (“Joel on Software”) wrote his notorious blog post “Language Wars”, many people asked whether he has “jumped the shark” and that his blog will go downhill from there.
-I too have read the post, and agreed, that while it had a few good points, it was too based on “feeling rather than knowing”.
+After reading the post, I agreed, that while it had a few good points, it was based on “feeling rather than knowing” too much.
 Joel later on posted many good articles and shorter entries on his blog, but many people still recalled it as a very low-point in the blog.

 Like Joel, I have a home-site and several blogs, where I post articles and essays about my thoughts, and this time I’ve decided to risk something similar to what Joel has done on an equally flamatory topic: licences of open-source software.
 I’m going to introduce the various options, explain a little about their motivation and then give some advice according to my own personal opinion.